ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

 ## Provisioning Storage with Encryption

 The provider managed encryption-at-rest feature is only available for {{site.data.keyword.blockstorageshort}} that is provisioned in select data centers with new data center availability being added regularly.
 All storage provisioned in these data centers is automatically provisioned with encryption for data-at-rest.
-Click [here](new-ibm-block-and-file-storage-location-and-features.html) to see the current list of data centers where Block and File storage encryption for data-at-rest is available.
+Click [here](new-ibm-block-and-file-storage-location-and-features.html) to see the current list of data centers where {{site.data.keyword.blockstorageshort}} encryption for data-at-rest is available.

 When ordering your {{site.data.keyword.blockstorageshort}}, select a data center noted with an * and message stating that encryption is available.
 You will see a lock icon to the right of the LUN/Volume Name field indicating that it is encrypted.
 See Figure 1.